werbot/lime/README.md

 ## Setup
 1. Modify config for DB in `config/config.go`
-2. Update parameters for privateKey, publicKey in file `license/license.go`
+2. Update parameters for privateKey, publicKey in file `license/license.go` To generate new key pair use command ```go run main.go pkey```

 ## Run server
 ```